 DIY projects are a great idea as it’s fun and gives you a satisfying feeling once completed.
 Get off that phone and pick up those knitting needles you have put away in the suitcase above.
 You can even start a kitchen garden, the feel of wet mud in your hands is so relaxing.

 Blessed to have my Momma just a call away.
 She is the one person in my life with whom I am very comfortable to talk, trustworthy.
 Opening up about your feelings in front of someone can release the built-in stress and you’ll be relaxed after talking.
-Addition to this discussion, it may lead you to possible solutions to the problem.
+Addition to this discussion, it may lead you to possible solutions to how to deal with PMS.

 We all are human beings.
 Mistakes and imperfections are a part and parcel of our life.
 Learn to let it go and move on.
 A healthier alternative is to go beyond the blame by looking at your life and obstacles as an opportunity to take action.